Jacob-Hinton/ShootemDoods/ShootemDoods_ProjectManagement.md

 ### c.
 Jacob Hinton
 ___

-I was team lead on the programming of the central game mechanics and in charge of source control on github these responsibilities manifested themselves in the following tasks that I performed in development.
+I was team lead on the programming of the central game mechanics and in charge of source control on GitHub.
+These responsibilities manifested themselves in the following tasks that I performed in development.

   + Worked on every facet of player control
-    - Player movement and actions with keyboard and Xinput controller
+    - Player movement and actions with keyboard and XInput controller
     - All nine of the player power ups.
       - Speed up
       - Machine gun